 Get Help With Your Criminal Defense After An Arrest

 If you’ve been arrested for a misdemeanor or felony in Virginia, it’s important that you have an experienced lawyer representing you at the earliest possible moment.
 If you are with family or friends, ask them to immediately contact an attorney for you.
 Do not make any statement to the police, even if you believe that you are completely innocent.
 Simply ask for a lawyer or attorney; the police have to stop questioning you at that point.
 No matter what a police officer says to you, he or she is not your “friend”; it will NOT “go better for you” if you tell “your side of the story.”
 The police have a job to do and they are hoping that you will make it easier for them by confessing.
-If you have something to say, let your lawyer say it for you; his statements cannot be used in evidence against you, his client.
+If you have something to say, let your lawyer say it for you; his statements cannot be used as evidence against you, his client.

 Protecting the Rights of Defendants in Criminal Cases

 You have a right to drive down the street without being stopped by the police unless the police have a “reasonable and articulable suspicion” that you have committed some violation of the law.
 You have a right not to be arrested unless the police have “probable cause” to believe that you have committed a crime.
-You have a right to be released on a summons (much like a traffic ticket) if you have been arrested on most misdemeanor charges, unless there is reason to believe that you will not honor the summons, or reason to believe that you will not “cease and desist” from committing the illegal conduct.
+You have a right to be released on a summons (much like a traffic ticket) if you have been arrested on most misdemeanor charges unless there is a reason to believe that you will not honor the summons, or reason to believe that you will not “cease and desist” from committing the illegal conduct.
 DWI or DUI (used interchangeably in Virginia law) and “Drunk in Public” are generally exceptions to that rule.
 An experienced criminal defense attorney will try to convince the Court to suppress all of the evidence that the police gathered from either an illegal “stop” or an illegal arrest.
-You have a right to be found “not guilty” unless the prosecution can prove your guilt “beyond a reasonable doubt.”
+You have a right to be found “not guilty” unless the prosecution can prove your guilt “beyond a reasonable doubt”.